HubSpot SEO Review 2026: Pricing, Features & Honest Verdict

 How does HubSpot compare to CrawlRaven for SEO?

 HubSpot provides basic on-page SEO recommendations within its marketing hub, while CrawlRaven runs 200+ technical audit checks with prioritized fixes and white-label reports.
-CrawlRaven costs $49/month vs HubSpot's $890/month minimum for SEO features.
+CrawlRaven costs $49 at launch vs HubSpot's $890/month minimum for SEO features.

 15+ years of growing SaaS websites through SEO | Author, 200-Point Audit Checklist